The Oxford History Of The Classical World

 Join Telegram channel

-The editors wish to express their thanks to the many institutions and individuals named in the List of Illustrations for the provision of photographs and drawings, and permission to use them, and to Philippa Lewis who did the picture research.
+The editors wish to express their thanks to the many institutions and individuals named in the List of Illustrations for the provision of photographs and drawings, permission to use them, and to Philippa Lewis who did the picture research.
 A special debt of gratitude is owed to Roger Ling who undertook the main responsibility for the choice of illustrations and the writing of captions from Chapter 13 onwards.

 The pictures and captions of earlier chapters were chosen and written by John Boardman.
 Oswyn Murray compiled the Chronological Charts.
 The index was compiled by Peter Tickler.
 Many members of the Press have devoted their skills to the creation of this volume, but our principal debt must be to the authors for their patient cooperation.